-Rouging is a type of corrosion that occurs in some closed water systems made of stainless steel e.g. sanitary water.
+Rouging is a type of corrosion that occurs in certain closed water systems made of stainless steel, such as purified water systems.

-There are various theories as to why rouging occurs.
-The most likely theory is that the passive layer cannot be re-formed if it is worn away in oxygen-poor water.
-In three different case studies, on three industrial water systems, it has been shown that rouging can be remedied by electropolishing.
+There are various theories about the causes of rouging.
+The most likely explanation is that the passive layer cannot reform if it wears away in oxygen-depleted water.
+In three different case studies involving three industrial water systems, it has been demonstrated that rouging can be mitigated through electropolishing.

-Feel free to read Calamo’s Report on Corrosion Properties of Electropolished Stainless Steel, which you can find here.
+Feel free to access Calamo’s report on Corrosion Properties of Electropolished Stainless Steel.

-If you want to know more about how electropolishing can improve corrosion resistance, please contact us at firstname.lastname@example.org.
+Do you want to know more about how electropolishing can improve corrosion resistance?
+Feel free to contact us.